 Relationships and PSHE Education

 Following guidance from the DfE, we are required to incorporate their new Relationships Education guidance into our curriculum from the start of the summer term on the 19th April.
 As a result of the guidance, we have reviewed our PSHE (Personal, Social, Health and Economic education) curriculum and policy to ensure that it complies with the guidance and is appropriate for the children at our school.
-Please Click Here for more information regarding a consultation that is currently live offering all of our families the opportunity to share their thoughts about our Relationships and PSHE Education curriculum.

 Frequently Asked Questions

 Q: Will my child be taught sex education at Ridgeway?

 A: The DfE are not introducing compulsory sex education at primary school.
 Primary schools are free to determine whether pupils should be taught sex education beyond what is required of the national curriculum.
 At Ridgeway we will teach the statutory requirements of the science curriculum which, at Key Stage 1, includes teaching about the main external parts of the human body, how the human body changes as it grows from birth to old age, and the knowlege that animals, including humans, have offspring which grow into adults.
 We will not teach any additional sex education at Ridgeway as we believe that this is better taught later in a child’s school life.

 Q: Can I withdraw my child from Relationships Education or Health Education?